manytask/checker/docs/2_configuration.md

 Or [course-template](https://github.com/manytask/course-template) repository.

-> ![important]
+!!! warning
-> The structure section requires glob patterns to be valid and will apply the same patterns recursively to all subdirectories.
+    The structure section requires glob patterns to be valid and will apply the same patterns recursively to all subdirectories.
-> The moment it faces `.task.yml` file, it will stop and use the parameters from this file recursively.
+    The moment it faces `.task.yml` file, it will stop and use the parameters from this file recursively.
-> No `**` patterns are allowed.
+    No `**` patterns are allowed.

+Please refer to the [plugins](./3_plugins.md) and [pipelines](./4_pipelines.md) sections for more information on how to configure pipelines.

 ### Example